How to Stop Spam Calls and Robocalls to Enjoy a Peaceful Life

 AT&T offers a free service, Call Protect.
 It can prevent you from receiving unwanted calls such as robocalls, spam, and scams.
 Unfortunately, this program may not offer foolproof protection against telemarketers.
 Still, it will alert you to suspicious calls with a “nuisance notice,” allowing you to ignore them.

 Call Protect Plus is the premium version of the software.
-It includes caller I.D., reverse number lookups, and the option to divert incoming calls to voicemail.
+It includes caller I.D. reverse number lookups, and the option to forward a voicemail.
 You can subscribe to this value-added service for only $3.99 per month (The prices may vary from time to time)

 · Verizon Call Filter